Cahill Expressway: History

-The Cahill Expressway was signedposted as part National Route 1 from its southeastern end to the interchange with the Sydney Harbour Tunnel, when the latter opened in 1992; this was replaced with Metroad 1 in 1993.
+The Cahill Expressway was signposted as part of National Route 1 from its southeastern end to the interchange with the Sydney Harbour Tunnel, when the latter opened in 1992; this was replaced with Metroad 1 in 1993.
 With the conversion to the newer alphanumeric system in 2013, Metroad 1 was replaced by route M1.

 As part of the Eastern Distributor works in the late 1990s, a landscaped canopy was built over the southeastern end of the Cahill Expressway (where it meets the Eastern Distributor) near the Art Gallery of New South Wales.

 In June 2013, the expressway was temporarily renamed Tim Cahill Expressway in honour of Socceroo Tim Cahill, ahead of the Socceroos' 2014 FIFA World Cup qualification match against Iraq.

 Since 2022, Ventia has operated the Domain Tunnel on behalf of Transport for NSW.

+Historically, the land where the Expressway's southern entry opening (cut and roadway) is situated was in the 19th century part of the Inner Domain.
+In 1869 this area was used as a playing oval for two football games between Sydney University students and the crew of HMS Rosario which was anchored at Farm Cove.
+In 1870 members of the newly formed Wallaroo Football Club (rugby union) used the area as a training field.
+The western portion of this open space survives today as the narrow sliver of parkland situated directly across from 89 to 119 Macquarie Street.

 Jeffrey Smart painting

 One of Australian artist Jeffrey Smart's most famous works is Cahill Expressway (1962).
 The painting shows a stylised view of the Cahill Expressway tunnel and approach road, with a single man shown at the side of the image.
 The painting shows the alienation many feel when faced with the infrastructure of large freeways, especially when closely juxtaposed with pedestrian-scale areas.